mapbox/mbtiles-spec/README.md

 One MBTiles file represents a single tileset, optionally including grids of interactivity data.
 Multiple tilesets - layers, or maps in other terms, can be represented by multiple MBTiles files.
-Vector tiles within a single MBTiles file can contain multiple layers.

 # [Implementations](https://github.com/mapbox/mbtiles-spec/wiki/Implementations).